 In a March 2 article by the Los Angeles Times, reporter Andrew Khouri addresses the situation, explaining how homeowners face the challenge of supporting their cases and the reluctance of the courts to be definitive in the wake of the Yvanova ruling.
 “Although the Supreme Court opened the courthouse doors, what success foreclosed homeowners will have once they get inside is an open question.”

-In our March 22 blog, the Law Offices of Jason W. Estavillo shared our experience with the court’s delaying tactics and their hesitancy to use Yvanova as a basis for their ruling.
+In our March 22 blog, the Estavillo Law Group shared our experience with the court’s delaying tactics and their hesitancy to use Yvanova as a basis for their ruling.

 Significant Response From California Court of Appeal

 Earlier this month, Jason W. Estavillo appeared before the California Court of Appeal First Appellate District Division 1 to argue on behalf of his Client and against JPMorgan Chase Bank, N.A. and Deutsche Bank.
 The core argument of the case was that a homeowner has standing to challenge a non-judicial foreclosure before the sale takes place.
 While Yvanova was a post-foreclosure case, Jason argued that several of the California Supreme Court’s findings applied to both pre and post foreclosure activities.

 Our client’s loan was originated by Washing Mutual Bank, F.A. in 2004.
 JPMorgan was claiming to have acquired Appellant’s loan after Washington Mutual Bank, Henderson, Nevada went into receivership by the FDIC in 2008.
 Deutsche Bank was relying upon an Assignment of Deed of Trust that was executed in 2011 by JPMorgan as a basis for their defense.